Great Wolf Lodge Logo

 Great Wolf Lodge: Brand Overview

-In 1997, Jack and Andrew “Herbie” Schindler, brothers, and Mark Sharenbroch launched Wisconsin Dells, Wisconsin’s first water park resort, marking the beginning of Great Wolf Lodge’s history.
-This resort, which was formerly known as Black Wolf Lodge, invented the idea of combining hotels and indoor water parks.
-The goal was to build a family resort that would be open all year round and draw guests in every kind of weather.
+In 1997, brothers Jack and Andrew “Herbie” Schindler, along with Mark Sharenbroch, launched Wisconsin Dells, Wisconsin’s first water park resort, marking the beginning of Great Wolf Lodge’s history.
+This resort, formerly known as Black Wolf Lodge, pioneered the concept of combining hotels with indoor water parks.
+The goal was to build a year-round family resort that would attract guests in all kinds of weather.

 The original resort had a 20,000-square-foot indoor water park and 117 rooms.
-It gained popularity fast among families looking for unusual vacation experiences.
-The founders were motivated to grow their company by the initial venture’s success.
+It gained popularity quickly among families seeking unique vacation experiences.
+The founders were motivated to grow their company by the success of the initial venture.

 A significant step toward building a recognizable brand was taken in 2001 when the corporation changed its name to Great Wolf Lodge.
 The resorts with a natural concept, inspired by the northern forests and their inhabitants, were reflected in the new name.

-The firm experienced great success in 2003 when the second resort opened in Sandusky, Ohio.
+The firm achieved significant success in 2003 with the opening of its second resort in Sandusky, Ohio.
 The first site was smaller, with a 33,000-square-foot water park.
-Taking the idea outside of Wisconsin proved how effective it could be in other areas.
+Taking the idea outside of Wisconsin demonstrated its effectiveness in other areas.

 This enterprise became public in 2004 when it listed its stock on the NASDAQ.
 As a result, the business raised more money for the resort chain’s expansion and development.